 The Best BJJ Backpacks On The Market

-Now, that we have the anatomy of the perfect BJJ backpack, let’s see whats available on the market for grapplers.
+Now, that we have the anatomy of the perfect BJJ backpack, let’s see what’s available on the market for grapplers.
 Along with the worldwide spread of BJJ, so do companies that focus solely on products intended for grapplers.
 After all, a good BJJ backpack can and should double as a travel bag.
 The other way around is a much more rare occurrence.
+Here are our top picks:

 This backpack is a hybrid between a backpack and a drawstring bag.
 But only at first sight.
 The only similarity with a drawstring bag is the drawstring itself.
 The main compartment of this BJJ backpack closes via a drawstring which is preferred by some.
 The backpack has more than ample space to fit everything that you might need for Jiu-Jitsu.
 The material is very durable, yet surprisingly light, making the backpack very comfortable to wear.
 Furthermore, it has state-of-the-art ventilation, meaning no foul smell is going to stay trapped.